Now that you’ve found “the one,” you’re thinking of popping the big question. But how much should you spend on an engagement ring?

 - Monthly obligations and other expected expenses.
 Paying your monthly bills — housing, utilities, car payment, insurance and groceries — is a primary concern before adding in the cost of a diamond ring.
 You can get this information by creating a budget if you don’t already have one.
 Don’t forget to add in irregular expenses you have throughout the year, such as car maintenance, school tuition and hair cuts.

 - Medical costs.
 In addition to health insurance premiums, there are other medical costs to think about.
 If you make frequent doctor visits, have regular prescriptions to fill, or you’re paying on an old medical bill, those costs will impact how much money you have available.

 - Entertainment.
 Everyone likes to have fun, and if you commit to high monthly payments when buying an engagement ring, you won’t have extra money for entertainment.
 There are plenty of ways to have fun without spending a lot, but you may sacrifice your ability to travel, go to concerts, visit the theater, or have dinner at restaurants.

 - Short-term goals.
 Financial goals you’d like to achieve in the next one to two years can impact how much you’re comfortable spending on an engagement ring.
-For instance, if you’re saving for a on a car, new furniture, a down payment on a home, or to retire early, you shouldn’t blow too much of your money on a ring.
+For instance, if you’re saving for a on a car, new furniture, or a down payment on a home, you shouldn’t blow too much of your money on a ring.